travelperk/jets-seatmap-react-lib-pub/README.md

 }
 ```

-If you will not pass `optional config params` then the properties will be set with default values.
+If you will not pass `optional config params,` then the properties will be set with default values.

 &nbsp;

 ### <a name="seatjumpto"></a> seatJumpTo

-This property allows you to open tooltip for any seat by its label.
-Once the prop is provided the view will be moved to the particular seat and the tooltip will be automatically opened.
+This property allows you to open a tooltip for any seat by its label.
+Once the prop is provided, the view will be moved to the particular seat and the tooltip will be automatically opened.
 This will also automatically trigger the [ onTooltipRequested](#-ontooltiprequested) method.

 The property is `optional`.
-You can pass it asynchronously or not pass at all.
+You can pass it asynchronously or not pass it at all.

 ```typescript
 interface ISeatJumpToData {